MosakujiHokuto/koreader-sync-rs/README.md

 4. Break argon2 and obtain the original MD5 hash from argon2 hash

-1 and 4 is normally considered impossible as the timing of writing, and in case of 2 and 3, the attacker can probably just mount a much more effective attack than trying to obtain password from the MD5, so the current plan seems secure enough for me.
+1 and 4 is normally considered impossible at the timing of writing, and in case of 2 and 3, the attacker can probably just mount a much more effective attack than trying to obtain password from the MD5, so the current plan seems secure enough for me.

 ### Management API